SovnSkyrim/QWEST/README.md

 If you can run vanilla Skyrim, you should be able to run this.

-If you have any questions regarding the list, you're free to ask in the [Wabbajack Discord](https://discord.gg/wabbajack) or [my own personal server](https://discord.gg/ZgjVrXp).
+If you have any questions regarding the list, you're free to ask in the [Wabbajack Discord](https://discord.gg/wabbajack).

 It is a fork of the amazing SME/FT list; if you want to build your own list check it out [here](https://github.com/EzioTheDeadPoet/SME-FT-)!

 The name and picture are a reference to the amazing and wholesome Quest Sprout comic available on [swordscomic.com](https://swordscomic.com).
 Their official Twitter is [here](https://twitter.com/swordscomic).

-# READING THIS README IN ITS ENTIRETY IS REQUIRED FOR THE LIST TO WORK.
-IT WILL NOT WORK IF YOU DON'T READ.
-THIS ISN'T ROCKET SCIENCE SO BE PATIENT AND READ CAREFULLY.
-THE README DOESN'T END AT "HOW TO START UP THE LIST".
-I am going to answer "readme" to any question answered in this document - you have been warned.
-THIS LIST MASSIVELY CHANGES THE GAME, AND I'VE PUT MY OWN TWEAKS INTO IT.
-YOU WOULDNT HAVE THE SAME EXPERIENCE IF YOU MODDED THE GAME YOURSELF WITH THE SAME MODS; THUS, DO NOT REPORT ANY BUG/ERROR/ISSUE/PROBLEM TO MOD AUTHORS BUT ONLY TO ME THROUGH WABBAJACK'S OR MY DISCORD.
+### Please read the ReadMe in Full.
+The installation process is not completed once you have finished the Wabbajack installation.

 # Noteworthy Mods and what gameplay to expect.